 Phil is from New Zealand.
 He trained and worked initially in regional planning.
 He completed a BTh degree at Bible of College of NZ (now Laidlaw College) and then served at CLTC from 1992 to 1997 as Dean of Studies.
-Phil completed a Master's degree in Theology, and in 1999 and began doctoral studies as a distance student at Columbia International University in South Carolina.
-In 2000 he moved to Nigeria where Phil taught at the Jos ECWA Theological Seminary and started a Leadership Institute.
-From 2004 to 2009 Phil was the country director for SIM in Nigeria.
-From 2010 to 2015 Phil led a missionary development program and did part-time pastoral work.
-In 2016 Phil returned to CLTC as Dean of Post-Graduate Studies and later that year became Vice Principal Education.
+Phil then completed masters studies in theology, and doctoral studies in education and leadership.
+From 2000 to 2009 he served in Nigeria, teaching at the Jos ECWA Theological Seminary and giving leadership to a team of missionaries.
+He then returned to NZ and worked for a mission agency and as a church pastor.
+In 2016 Phil returned to CLTC as Dean of Post-Graduate Studies and later that year took the role of Vice Principal Education.
 His teaching interests are leadership, administration, and education.